Supernova Classification using the Recurrent Neural Network in the CSST Ultra-Deep Field Survey: Supernova Classification

 \subsection{SuperNNova Framework}

-Various machine learning classifiers have been developed for supernova classification \citep{SNML_Qu_2021,SNML_li2025machinelearningstellarastronomy,SNML_fortino2025abcsnattentionbasedclassifier,SNML_garg2025optimizingsupernovaclassificationinterpretable}.
-In this study, we adopt the SNN \citep{SuperNNova} as the main framework.
+Various machine learning classifiers have been developed for supernova classification {\citep{LOCHERNER_SNML2016,Charnock_2017,Villar_2021_SNML,Qu_2021SCONE,SNML_li2025machinelearningstellarastronomy,Nugent_2026_SNML,Boesky_2026_SNML}.} {The machine learning classifier is trained to learn the variations in light curves of different SN types in order to distinguish them.} In this study, we adopt the SNN \citep{SuperNNova} as the main framework.
 SNN is based on RNNs, which are widely used for analyzing time-series data.
 The framework includes several built-in methods, such as Random Forest (RF), Long Short-Term Memory (LSTM) networks, and Bayesian Neural Networks (BNNs).
-We use the LSTM-based model in this work, as its architecture can help reduce the exploding gradient issues and provides more stable and reliable performance.
+We use the LSTM-based model in this work, {as its architecture can help reduce the vanishing and exploding gradient issues and provides more stable and reliable performance \citep{hochreiter1997LSTM,chung2014_LSTM,Charnock_2017}.}

 In Figure~\ref{fig:lstmstruct}, we illustrate a simplified architecture of an LSTM network and its information flow across time steps $t \in [1, 4]$.
 The cell state ($C_t$) carries information through time steps, while the input layer processes sequential data.
 Hidden layers update the hidden state ($H_t$), and the output layer generates predictions.